1,691 words, 9 minutes read time.

 Day 9: Edinburgh in All Its Weather

 If you don’t like the weather in Scotland, just wait 30 minutes.
 It poured.
 Then the sun came out.
 Then it poured again.
-It was absolutely perfect for my visit to Edinbburgh.
+It was absolutely perfect for my visit to Edinburgh.
 I explored the city mostly on foot and honestly wish I had more time here.
 But I firmly believe in leaving a place with a reason to come back and I just think Edinburgh has lots of reasons to come back.

 Day 10: Headed Home